Karen Carnabucci, MSS, LCSW, TEP

 A variety of additional pictures is available at Pinterest.

-Arthur Shattuck, practitioner of Traditional Chinese Medicine, will offer gift certificates exotic healing teas and samples of green matcha tea.
+Arthur Shattuck, practitioner of Traditional Chinese Medicine, will offer gift certificates, exotic healing teas,samples of tea and information on flu and cold remedies.

 Dina Walker's watercolor note cards.